Rhinoplasty: Nasal analysis

-The Goode Method determines the extension of the nose from the facial surface by comprehending the distance from the alar groove to the tip of the nose, and then relating that measurement (of nasal-tip projection) to the length of the nasal dorsum.
+The Goode Method determines the extension of the nose from the facial surface by comprehending the distance from the alar groove to the tip of the nose, and then relating that measurement (of nasal-tip projection) to the length of the nasal dorsum (eg, the line from the nasion to the nasal tip).
 The nasal projection measurement is obtained by delineating a right triangle with lines parting from the nasion (nasofrontal juncture) to the alar–facial–groove.
 Then, a second, perpendicular delineation, that traverses the tip-defining point, establishes the ratio of projection of the nasal tip; hence, the range of 0.55:1 to 0.60:1, is the ideal nasal-tip-to-nasal-length projection.
+According to Crumley and Lanser, the ideal dimensions of the right triangle formed by the nasion, alar crease, and nasal tip are 3-4-5 (hence 0.6 to 1 ratio).

 Systematic approaches to nasal analysis have been described.
 For example, the 10-7-5 method allows for methodical analysis of the nose.
 It describes 10 features from the frontal view, 7 features from the lateral view, and 5 features from the basal view.

 3D simulations and planning can be used to communicate the patients existing deformities, and plan or propose the desired approach.
 3-dimensional cameras allow photographic capture, inspection, analysis, and modification to understand the existing nasal anatomy, and communicate a potential result to the patient.